Research Rankings

 National Science Foundation Rankings

 Research conducted at Texas A&M generated annual expenditures of more than $1.153 billion in fiscal year 2022.
-Texas A&M ranked 16th in the most recent National Science Foundation’s Higher Education Research and Development Survey based on annual expenditures of more than $1.148 billion in fiscal year 2021.
+Texas A&M ranked 23rd in the National Science Foundation’s Higher Education Research and Development Survey released in 2023.

 Wall Street Journal / Times Higher Education

-Texas A&M is No. 19 among public universities and No. 79 overall among nearly 800 colleges in the 2022 Wall Street Journal/Times Higher Education College Rankings.
+Texas A&M is No. 1 among Texas universities, No. 6 among public universities and No. 38 overall among nearly 800 colleges in the 2024 Wall Street Journal Best Colleges in the U.S.

 The Wall Street Journal/Times Higher Education rankings use multiple grading criteria based on four broad categories: resources, engagement, outcomes and environment.
 Included in those categories are numerous other metrics, including reputation; costs; graduation rates; student loans and default rates; earning power after graduation; amount of faculty research; number of accredited programs; student and faculty/staff diversity; number of international students and student-faculty ratio.